oplS17projects/Rack-Man/README.md

 I plan on having a working prototype done when by April 9th.

 ### Kevin Fossey @kfozz
 Kevin is team lead.
 I plan on creating and sourcing the images and audio for the game.
-This means I will work with the RSound and Racket Images libraries and work towards utilizizing these libraries to render the graphics portion of the game.
-Like Mohammed I will also work towards handling user inputs.
+This means I will work with the RSound and Racket Images libraries and work towards utilizing these libraries to render the graphics portion of the game.
+Like Mohammed, I will also work towards handling user inputs.